 Make it yours: One way to increase engagement with the rule is to tweak it in a tiny way, find your sweet spot.
 Time intervals, Positioning sizing, Exits, SL.
 It’s tricky and can be a slippery slope but one needs to be hands-on to be able to come up with something meaningful.
 That way, we are happy to have contributed to the ruleset, we have a sense of ownership, and the ruleset, survives.

 Log and document the trades: This is a biggie and I know several who swear by it.
 Seeing is believing.
 If you break the rule, let there be a log for it.

-If you are still in doubt about rule following, read the excerpt from this seminal paper by Robyn M Dawes, an expert in human judgement, who wrote this way back in 1970s in the context of evaluating humans, the essence of the paper was that a simple algorithm is often good enough to compete with an optimally weighted formula, and certainly good enough to outdo expert judgment.
+If you are still in doubt about rule-following, read the excerpt from this seminal paper by Robyn M Dawes, an expert in human judgment, who wrote this way back in the 1970s in the context of evaluating humans, the essence of the paper was that a simple algorithm is often good enough to compete with an optimally weighted formula, and certainly good enough to outdo expert judgment.
 He ends the paper on this strong and emphatic note.

 “No matter how much we would like to see this or that aspect of one or another of the studies reviewed in this article changed, no matter how psychologically uncompelling or distasteful we may find their results to be, no matter how ethically uncomfortable we may feel at “reducing people to mere numbers,” – the fact remains that our clients are people who deserve to be treated in the best manner possible.
 If that means, as it appears at present that, selection, diagnosis, and prognosis should be based on nothing more than the addition of a few numbers representing values on important attributes, so be it.
 To do otherwise is cheating the people we serve”

 For access to our trend-following strategy signals, premium research, model portfolios, and the vibrant member forum, you can subscribe to Capitalmind Premium here.